micheldpcarlos/airsend-js-injection-poc/README.md

 # Result
-The script is loaded and the attacker gain control over any device running on desktop, if on Electron app we gain control over node apis and gain system control, even runnig a terminal command.
+The script is loaded and the attacker gain control over any instance running on desktop, if on Electron app we gain control over node apis and gain system control, even runnig a terminal command.

 Tests using ios mobile didn't show any issue.